mitranim/stylific/docs-src/templates/indices/color-system.md

 # Adding Colours

-The coolest part about stylific's colour system is that it you're _not_ limited to the base set.
+The coolest part about stylific's colour system is that you're _not limited_ to the base set.
 You can register additional colours under additional class names, and they'll be automatically included into _all_ rules that use colour classes, even for default components.

-This was already [shown](color-system/#straight-set) above, but let's recap.
+This has already been [shown](color-system/#straight-set) above, but let's recap.
 Suppose we want to add a new colour.

 ```less
 @color-orange: orange;